icloudrepo1/devops/GitLab-DevSecOps/GitLab-cicd.md

 `Step 4 :- Wait for GitLab CI/CD to Deploy`

   - Go to your project in GitLab
-  - Click on CI/CD > Pipelines
+  - Click on Build > Pipelines
   ( You should see a list of pipeline runs.
 A successful pipeline will display a green checkmark )
   -